Feefo logo

 Install a Heat Pump

-Installing a heat pump, either air‑source or ground source heat pumps, is one of the most effective ways to improve your EPC rating long‑term.
+Installing a heat pump, such as an air-source or ground-source model, is one of the most effective ways to improve your EPC rating long-term.

 Upgrade Lighting to Low Energy Options

-It improves lighting efficiency, energy consumption and electricity usage.
+It improves lighting efficiency and reduces overall electricity usage.

 Fix Draughts and Heat Loss Points